Do you live in the Blast Zone of Zenith’s Oil Trains?

 Use this map to see if you live in the “Blast Zone,” or the area most at risk in the event of an oil train derailment and explosion.

-The oil inside railcars is highly pressurized, and trains can derail and explode, causing dangerous repercussions to our local communities, our health and safety, and our environment.
-From Lac-Mégantic, Quebec in 2013, Mosier, Oregon in 2016, and most recently in East Palestine, Ohio in February 2023 (not oil, but still a dangerous train explosion) — derailments unfortunately have occurred and will continue to, since transporting explosive, chemical-laden fossil fuels at high speeds will always be inherently dangerous.
-(Learn more here from the Sightline Institute: A Timeline of Oil Train Derailments in Pictures)
+The oil inside the railcars running through our neighborhoods is highly pressurized, and trains can derail and explode, causing dangerous repercussions to our local communities, our health and safety, and our environment.
+Train derailments are an unfortunately common occurrence – From Lac-Mégantic, Quebec in 2013, Mosier, Oregon in 2016, and most recently in East Palestine, Ohio in February 2023 (not oil, but still a dangerous train explosion).

 Take action to stop Zenith.

-We say no to 5 more years of dangerous and explosive oil trains in our communities.
+We say no to dangerous and explosive oil trains in our communities.